Afam-26/ReadMe-Generator/README.md

     When a user enter their project title, it will be displayed as the title of the README.
     When a user enter a description, installation, contributions, etc; then, these information is added to the sections of the README assigned for it.
+    The application will be invoked by using the following command: node index.js

     ![video on how to use app](./asset/screen)